reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/11404/README.md

 # Floyd

 ## Solution
-Use Floyd-Warshall algorithm to find the shortest path for all pairs in a graph.
+Use Floyd-Warshall algorithm to find the shortest path for all vertices' pairs in a graph.